PaddlePaddle/PaddleOCR/deploy/paddle2onnx/readme.md

 ###  PaddleOCR

-Clone the PaddleOCR warehouse, use the release/2.6 branch, and install it.
+Clone the PaddleOCR repository, use the release/2.6 branch, and install it.

 ```
 git clone  -b release/2.6 https://github.com/PaddlePaddle/PaddleOCR.git